ayushnri2308/Webtoons/README.md

 - **Rate Limiting**: Prevents excessive requests to the API.
 - **Input Validation**: Ensures that the data provided to the API is correctly formatted.
 - **Caching**: For Reccuring similar requests to get more efficiency.
-- **Pging** : It can also be implemented in case of large data to ensure less data showing at one time.
+- **Paging** : It can also be implemented in case of large data to ensure less data showing at one time.

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request with your changes.